-The IRS and Income Tax Refunds: Will They Pay or Will I Owe?
+IRS and Income Tax Refunds: Who Pays and Who Owes?
 (2023 Update)

 Tax season is just around the corner, which means it’s that time to ask yourself a familiar question: will I owe money, or will I get a refund?
 It’s one of the most commonly asked tax questions, so it’s a good idea to fully understand how the IRS determines whether you owe it or it owes you.